-Jason Colvin is an Associate with the family law group.
+Jason Colvin is an attorney with the family law group.
 He provides counsel on a variety of sensitive family law matters with the additional support of firm resources and experienced attorneys from other practice areas.

 Mr. Colvin works to assure that proper procedures are performed, requirements met, and decisions made in a manner that best protects the clients.
 The types of matters he handles include:

 - Divorce: Dividing assets and debts, property division, and tax responsibilities

 - Children: Custody, support, visitation and parenting time

 - Business: Valuation and operation

 During this difficult personal time, Mr. Colvin strives to settle these matters in a timely, cost-effective fashion respecting his client’s privacy.
 These can be resolved through alternative dispute resolution methods while at other times it must be handled through traditional litigation.

 Mr. Colvin served five years in the United States Navy following his graduation from the United States Naval Academy.
 He achieved the rank of lieutenant.
 Mr. Colvin was an engineering and weapons officer on the nuclear submarine the U.S.S.
 Augusta.

 After completing his military service and before attending law school, Mr. Colvin worked for Stryker for nine years.
 He was the recipient of the 2015 Performance Excellence Award and the 2014 GQO Award.

 Mr. Colvin worked at another law firm in Kalamazoo for almost three years prior to Miller Johnson.
 In addition to family law, he handled litigation cases including criminal law and business law.